 One of the great benefits of life insurance is that the money can be used for a variety of things, including sending a child to college.
-So if you don’t have life insurance, this is another powerful reason.
+So if you don’t have child life insurance, find out more.

 Part of the American Dream is sending our children to college and preparing them for a bright future.
 But with the current cost of college practically unfathomable and growing at a record rate, millions of American families are instead living a nightmare when it comes to financially planning for their children’s higher education.